Shifting house is said to be one of life’s most stressful events. Here are some hacks to make it easier.

 5. Label every box with room and rough contents.
 Next level is to also colour code for each room.
 Do this by using different colour tape, or coloured pieces of paper on the boxes.
 Blue for your bedroom, pink for your daughter’s, yellow for the kitchen, etc. Don’t worry about who owns it, just the destination room.

-6. Don’t stress about what to do with the important things you need right up until you leave.
-For example the kettle, teabags, a saucepan, toothbrush, PJs, cheeky bottle of red, etc. They get their own box/es at the end.
+7. Don’t stress about what to do with the important things you need right up until you leave.
+For example the kettle, teabags,, toothbrush, phone charger, PJs, toilet paper, cheeky bottle of red, etc. They get their own box/es at the end.
 Label those ones as ‘important‘ and make them a bright colour you’ll remember.
 Include a bedding set for each bed in this arrangement.
 You’ll be looking for them.
+Besides these few essentials, do not make up ‘miscellaneous’ boxes.
+They are a nightmare at the other end.

 Shifting house mission complete.